 Dimensional variables: Those Physical quantities which possess dimensions and have variable values are known as dimensional variables.

-Dimensionless variables: Those Physical quantities which have no dimensions but have variable values are known as dimensionless variables.
+Dimensionless variables: Those Physical quantities that have no dimensions but have variable values are known as dimensionless variables.

 Dimensional constants: Physical quantities that have no dimensions but have variable values are known as dimensional constants.